et-taoudi/GeneticAlgo/README.md

 # Genetic Algorithm
+Nature has always been a great source of inspiration to all mankind.
+Genetic Algorithms (GAs) are search based algorithms based on the concepts of natural selection and genetics.
+GAs are a subset of a much larger branch of computation known as Evolutionary Computation.
+GAs were developed by John Holland and his students and colleagues at the University of Michigan, most notably David E. Goldberg and has since been tried on various optimization problems with a high degree of success.
 ## Genetic Algorithm Structure
 A Genetic Algorithm is an evolutive process that maintains a population of chromosomes (potential solutions).
 Each chromosome is composed of several characteristics called genes.
 The all process has 5 main steps:
 1- Initial population generation<br>